LYFsmile Logo

 1. What kind of therapy is best for managing health anxiety?

-The "gold standard" for treating illness anxiety is Cognitive Behavioural Therapy (CBT).
-It focuses on identifying the fearful thoughts that lead to "body scanning" and teaches you how to stop the urge to Google symptoms.
-At Lyfsmile, our therapists like Ms. Sadiya Qureshi use these techniques to help you rebuild trust in your own body.
+Cognitive Behavioural Therapy (CBT) is the gold standard for treating health anxiety.
+It focuses on identifying the fearful thoughts that lead to body checking and symptom Googling — and teaches you how to interrupt that pattern.
+At Lyfsmile, Ms Sadiya Qureshi uses these techniques to help you rebuild trust in your own body and nervous system.

-2. How can I stop my hypochondria and break the worry cycle?
+2. How can I stop health anxiety and break the worry cycle?

-Recovery starts with "pattern interrupting."
-Instead of seeking immediate reassurance, try techniques like "Postponing the Worry" or the 3-3-3 rule (naming 3 things you see, hear, and moving 3 body parts).
-These tools help you sit with uncertainty until the peak of the anxiety passes, proving to your brain that you are safe.
+Recovery starts with pattern interrupting.
+Instead of seeking immediate reassurance, try the Postpone the Worry technique or the 3-3-3 rule — name 3 things you see, 3 things you hear, and slowly move 3 parts of your body.
+These tools help you sit with uncertainty until the anxiety wave passes naturally, proving to your brain that you are safe.

 3. Why is my health anxiety so bad lately?

-Health anxiety often flares up during times of high general stress or after a "trigger" event, like hearing about someone else’s illness.
-When your nervous system is already on edge, your brain becomes hypervigilant, turning minor physical sensations, ike a muscle twitch or a headache, into perceived threats.
+Health anxiety typically flares up during periods of high stress or after a trigger event — like hearing about someone else's illness or a difficult medical appointment.
+When your nervous system is already on edge, your brain becomes hypervigilant, turning minor sensations like a muscle twitch or a headache into perceived emergencies.

 4. What does a panic attack feel like compared to a medical emergency?

-A panic attack often mimics a medical crisis with symptoms like chest tightness, racing heart, and dizziness.
-The key difference is that panic usually peaks within 10 minutes and subsides as you calm your breathing.
-Panic disorder counselling can help you learn to distinguish these "anxiety echoes" from actual physical illness.
+A panic attack often mimics a medical crisis — chest tightness, racing heart, dizziness, shortness of breath.
+The key difference is that panic peaks within 10 minutes and subsides as you slow your breathing.
+A genuine medical emergency typically does not respond to breathing techniques alone.
+If you are ever unsure, seeking medical attention is always the right call.

-5. What should I look for in a therapist for anxiety symptoms?
+5. What should I look for in a therapist for health anxiety?

 Need professional help?